open-runtimes/open-runtimes/runtimes/python-3.10/README.md

 }
 ```

-- To handle dependencies, you need to have a `requirements.txt` file.
-Dependencies will be automatically cached and installed.
+- To handle dependencies, you need to have `requirements.txt` file.
+Dependencies will be automatically cached and installed, so you don't need to include `__pycache__` folder in your function.

-- The default entrypoint is `index.py`.
-If your entrypoint differs, make sure to provide it in the JSON body of the request: `{ "file": "app.py" }`.
+- The default entrypoint is `main.py`.
+If your entrypoint differs, make sure to provide it in the JSON body of the request: `{"file":"src/app.py"}`.

 ## Authors